 The yeast ferments the sugars and turns them into alcohol.
 At this point, bacteria is added which further ferments the alcohol and turns it into acetic acid… the main active compound found in most vinegars.

-Ingredients in Apple Cider Vinegar Coleslaw
+Ingredients in a Vinegar Based Coleslaw

 green cabbage – feel free to buy pre-shredded cabbage for a time-saving shortcut!
 You can also use a mixture of green and red cabbage for added color!

 carrots – same as above, buy pre-shredded to save some time or look for a coleslaw mix that has both cabbage and carrots included.
 Just be sure to measure out about 5 cups so you have a good dressing to salad ratio.

 dry mustard – you can substitute 1 teaspoon of dried mustard for 1 tablespoon of prepared mustard.

 ground celery seed – a must for coleslaw!